srihari-sirisipalli/srihari-sirisipalli.github.io/README.md

   <a href="https://srihari-sirisipalli.github.io/">srihari-sirisipalli.github.io</a>
 </h2>

-<h2> This repo is taken from https://github.com/thepranaygupta/thepranaygupta.github.io
+<h2> This repo is based on https://github.com/thepranaygupta/thepranaygupta.github.io